Igor Light, LMHC, NCC, BCC

 - What motivated you to pursue a career as a therapist?

-Since I remember, I have held a steadfast aspiration to become a person who can profoundly impact the lives of others.
+Since I can remember, I have held a steadfast aspiration to become a person who can profoundly impact the lives of others.
 Upon reflection, I think this desire emerged from a belief in the inherent potential of every human being to live a truly meaningful and fulfilling life.
 This conviction was nurtured through my studies in philosophy and spiritual practices, which ultimately led me to the realm of psychotherapy.

 As an existential therapist, I perceive other humans as fellow travelers on the same journey—the journey toward a more authentic and enjoyable life.
 In my experience as a therapist, I find it akin to being a lighthouse: when we are lost at sea and losing hope, it is the lighthouse that guides us home.
 Sharing this transformative journey with another person is profoundly meaningful and enriching, making my own life all the more enjoyable and purposeful.